mtj0928/key-value-storage/README.md

 You can specify all types UserDefaults can accept to the type of `KeyDefinition`.

-If you specify `Optional` to the type of KeyDefinition like `lastLaunchDate`, you can emit the default value.
+If you specify `Optional` to the type of KeyDefinition like `lastLaunchDate`, you can omit the default value.

 ### Custom Type Support
 You can store and read your custom type by making the type conform to `KeyValueStorageValue`.